jnozzi/cocoadev.com/markdown/OtherBooks.md

 0201708426

 ***Description:**
 The only one of the 'Extreme Programming' series I've got round to reading, and it's a good read.
 If you've ever done any programming in a large team environment, you'll find yourself nodding as you read.
 Not 'nodding off', but nodding in vigorous agreement.
 Again, it's another 'commonsense' book.
 So where's the impact on Cocoa?
-Well, first off, after reading this, you'l understand why Sen::te's (http://www.sente.ch) rather wonderful General/OCUnit software is there.
+Well, first off, after reading this, you'l understand why Sen::te's (http://www.sente.ch) rather wonderful OCUnit software is there.
 And why it's so wonderful.
 And why you should use it.
 And if that's all you get from reading this, you haven't wasted your money.

 It should be noted that this book can also be downloaded in pdf form, free of charge, from http://www.xprogramming.com.
 If you can bear reading off the screen (or have access to a laserprinter), that's a rather good deal.

-General/TufTy
+TufTy

 ***Amazon Link:**
 http://www.amazon.com/exec/obidos/ISBN=0201708426